saint0x/jockey-cli/README.md

 3. File contents with syntax highlighting
 4. Generated files are saved in `jockey-img/` with automatic versioning

+Check out a [sample output](jockey-img.md) to see what the generated documentation looks like.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.